mstan/HUDGEN/README.md

 # HUDGEN HUD Generator
 HUDGEN is a HUD generator written by [Gamemaster](https://steamcommunity.com/id/Gamemaster1379) with the intent of making HUD iterations and generation easier.

+NOTE: At this time there are bugs when running this on Windows.
+OS X/Linux are recommended at this time.
+(Thanks exa_ for testing)

 # Setup & Usage

 * Install NodeJS (recommended v8 or later)